The Best And Worst Things To Eat At The Halfway Hut

-We discuss the best and worst things to eat and drink at the halfway hut to help you get the most out of your golf game by keeping energy levels high throughout a round.
+We discuss the best and worst things to eat and drink at the halfway hut to help you get the most out of your game

-There is a reason why golf bags have many pockets on them, of course to hold the spare balls and tees but also all bags have the capacity to keep fluids cold and snacks dry.
-With this in mind, as you approach that halfway hut what should we be putting into the bag to help us have a better back nine or even support us on our way to our best round?
-What are the best and worst things to eat at the halfway hut?
+There is a reason why the best golf bags have so many pockets on them, of course they need to house the absolute essentials, but most are also designed to keep fluids cold and snacks dry.
+So, what should you be putting into the bag to give yourself the best chance of getting to the end with energy to spare?

 If it was me, the first thing I would be buying from the halfway hut is an ice-cold flavoured drink.
-Water is obviously fine, but also so too is the carbohydrate sports drink and/or a flavoured milk.
-The reason I say fluid first is to help keep us hydrated and ready for the back nine.
+Water is obviously fine, but so too is the carbohydrate sports drink and/or a flavoured milk.
+The reason I say fluid first is to help keep us hydrated and ready.

-Previous research in golfers showed how mild dehydration can impair distance, accuracy and distance judgement during golf performance.
+Previous research has shown how mild dehydration can impair distance, accuracy and distance judgement during golf performance.
 Mild dehydration was defined as a 1-2% change in body mass due to sweating.
-So, the next time you’re playing in the summer sun and you start sweating think about your fluid loss and relationship to accuracy of shots played – time to stay hydrated.
+So, the next time you’re playing in the summer sun and you start sweating, think about your fluid loss and relationship to accuracy of shots played – time to stay hydrated.

 Milk is a fantastic drink to consume to help with hydration and it is common knowledge with sports nutritionists how milk can actually be a very effective during exercise and post-exercise rehydration drink.